 - Over-iterating procrastination

 This is something that affects all designers to some degree but I’ve tended to notice that it’s particularly troublesome early in their career.
 I struggled with this a lot.
 I still do some days.
-Just pushing around rectangles without really making meaningful changes.
+Just pushing around rectangles without really

 It might be that it’s unclear what you need to do next.
 It might be that it’s totally clear but seems overwhelming to take the next step, or it might be that you just find the thought simply boring.